tomfuhrer/babel-plugin-relay-eagerEsModules-bug/README.md

 ## Reproducing the bug

-I included the dist file in this repo, but if you want to reproduce the bug yourself, here are the steps:
+I included the dist files in this repo, but if you want to reproduce the bug yourself, here are the steps:

 1. Clone the repo.